ubcbraincircuits/UBC-DBC-NWB/README.md

 # UBC-DBC-NWB
-Scripts for converting raw data acquired as well as analyzed data to an NWB format.

-These python scripts provide code and steps for converting data into an NWB file format.
-NWB files formed from analyzing tiff movies can also be uploaded onto python and its relevant metadata can be added to the existing file.
+The jupyter notebook in this project allows saving data (raw and processed) collected from optical physiology experiments to a standardized NWB format; the notebook takes you through a step by step process on how to do so.

+The assumption is that prior to running this notebook, you can an NWB file from running Suite2p with a .tif movie.
+You can then use this script to add relevant metadata about your recordings and analysis to the same NWB file.